hpgavin/HPGdaac/doc/PREEMPT-RT-install-PiOS-20240217.md

 ## 4. Build the patched kernel for RPi 4B with 32 bit OS

 ```
-nproc    # determine the number of processors
+nproc                         # the number of processors
 cd /tmp/RPi-rt/linux
-make help                     # confirm that zImage modules dtbs are marked with a "X"
+make help                     # confirm that zImage modules dtbs are marked with a "*"
 make -j4 zImage modules dtbs  # this will take hours on a RPi 4
 sudo make modules_install
 ```